qmacro/managed-associations-in-cap/flow.md

 ### Notes

-EDMX: Error "There are no service definitions found at all in given model(s).".
+EDMX: The error "There are no service definitions found at all in given model(s)" is emitted.
+While we have entity definitions, they are not yet exposed in any service.
+In fact, no service has been defined at all yet.

-SQL: Basic DDL for creating TABLE artifacts only (no views), and there are just the basic fields:
+SQL: Basic DDL for creating TABLE artifacts only (no views) appears, and there are just the basic fields:

 ```sql
 CREATE TABLE bookshop_Books (